patrickbr/hagel/README.md

 hagel
 =====

-An (experimental) static page generator that supports multiple languages, templating, two-level menus, content categories (_"content types"_) and direct rendering of system command outputs into content.
+An static page generator that supports multiple languages, templating, two-level menus, content categories (_"content types"_) and direct rendering of system command outputs into content.

 Implemented in a single ~200 LOC Makefile.
 Created during [a heavy hail storm in may 2015](https://www.youtube.com/watch?v=HDuHtCnxxj8), hence the name (hagel means hail in german).
+Mostly meant as a joke to make fun of heavy-weight web frameworks.

 An example page rendered with hagel [can be found here](http://patrickbrosi.de/hagelexample).